 Adaptive grazing is thus highly observant and adaptive, and has been shown to sequester more soil carbon than traditional continuous and rotational grazing.

 Reversing the degradation of our soils by transitioning to regenerative agricultural practices

 Dr Williams teaches farmers the six soil health principles as well as what he calls the three principles of adaptive stewardship and adaptive grazing management:

 “That is your roadmap to rebuilding soil health and being truly regenerative and profitable,” he says.

 What are the benefits of adaptive grazing?

-- Grazing properly creates dense, thick swards of forage with multiple plant species that are feeding biology in the soil
+- Grazing properly creates dense, thick swards of forage with multiple plants species that are feeding biology in the soil

-- This enhances the health and fertility of the soil and leads to better yield and a more sustainable approach to agriculture.
+- This enhanced the health and fertility of the soil leads to better yield and a more sustainable approach to agriculture

 “When our cattle are grazing properly, they’re creating biology in the soil that aggregates soil particles so that the soil infiltrates and retains a lot more water.
 With proper livestock grazing, we are finding that we are actually recharging the aquifer and recreating natural springs that have dried up and disappeared.
 With adaptive grazing, we don’t have the erosion, the sediment leaching or the nitrate and phosphate leaching or runoff.
 And with every bite that livestock take, we’re creating incredible photosynthetic activity in those plants that is a magnet for more rainfall on that area and cycle more water there.” – Dr Alllen Williams